aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: As users may access the application from different devices with varying screen sizes, responsiveness is essential to provide a consistent experience across all platforms.

+LF-S3.
+Interactive elements such as buttons and links must contrast significantly with the background to ensure visibility and accessibility.

+Rationale: High contrast between elements and backgrounds enhances the visibility of interactive features, making navigation intuitive and preventing user frustration.

 ## 11. Usability and Humanity Requirements

 ### 11.1 Ease of Use Requirements